 # <TITLE>

 The first paragraph is used as the description of the project.
-The first json code block is used for extra metadata such as tags:
+Optionally, a json code block can be used for extra metadata:

 Example